rochacontracting87-ai/rochacontracting-site/README.md

         and accountability - especially when caring for professional and operational spaces.
       </p>
       <p>
-        With over a decade of experience in heavy-duty, commercial, and industrail cleaning, our team is equipped to meet the rigorous demands of property managers, facilities teams, and commercial clients.
-We specialize in maintaining clean, sage, and compliant environments, with a strong focus on reliability, attention to detail, and minimal disruption to operations.
+        With over a decade of experience in heavy-duty, commercial, and industrial cleaning, our team is equipped to meet the rigorous demands of property managers, facilities teams, and commercial clients.
+We specialize in maintaining clean, safe, and compliant environments, with a strong focus on reliability, attention to detail, and minimal disruption to operations.
         Rocha Contracting Inc. is a cleaning partner you can rely on to protect your assets and uphold professional standards.